sejinkay/acebook-MVP/README.md

 So that I can see all my own posts and posts from other users I would like to have my own wall

-As a user
+As a User
 So that I can view other users walls
-I would like to ba able to search them by /username
+I would like to be able to search them by /username

-As a user
+As a User
 So that I can post on another users wall
 I would like a posts form

-As a user
+As a User
 So that I know a user exists
 I would like a 404 error if their wall doesn't exist